 Mutual NDA: Both parties exchange confidential information and agree to protect it.

-There must also be consideration — meaning something of value exchanged — such as employment or access to sensitive negotiations.
+There must also be something of value exchanged, known as consideration.
+This could be employment, access to sensitive negotiations, or another meaningful benefit.

 Be careful: NDAs can become invalid if they are: